Saints Dethrone Rams as NFL's Team to Beat

 Thomas, of course, is the headliner.
 Brees' favorite target blew past the Rams with 12 receptions for a franchise-record 211 yards, including the game-sealing 72-yard touchdown.
 His impact can't be fully understood with basic statistics.
 Brees has never had a more reliable option, even during all of the previously mentioned ultra-productive campaigns.

-"Credit to him for getting open and creating enough separation with his body control and everything he does to give me a place to throw the balls," the quarterback said of his No. 1 target, per the Saints official site.
+"Credit to him for getting open and creating enough separation with his body control and everything he does to give me a place to throw the ball to him," the quarterback said of his No. 1 target, per the Saints official site.
 "He makes a ton of contested [catches]. ...
-He's a big-time player who makes big-time plays."
+Just a big-time player who is always ready to make big-time plays."

 When the ball is tossed into Thomas' direction, he catches it.
 He ranks first overall in percentage of targets caught this season, according to NFL Next Gen Stats: